whid-injector/WHID/README.md

 ## HOW TO START [Newbies Edition] ##

-Since July 2017 all Cactus WHID are delivered with pre-loaded ESPloitV2 and are ready to Plug-n-Hack ✌ Thus, even if you are not an Arduino expert, you can immediately have fun!
+Since July 2017 all Cactus WHID are delivered with pre-loaded ESPloitV2 and are ready to Plug-n-Hack ✌

+Thus, even if you are not an Arduino expert, you can immediately have fun!

-Just plug it on a USB port and connect to the WiFi network SSID "Exploit"
+Just plug it in an USB port and connect to the WiFi network:

+SSID "Exploit"

 Password "DotAgency"

 Open a web browser pointed to "http://192.168.1.1"

 The default administration username is "admin" and password "hacktheplanet".

 https://youtu.be/5WTrKvQbK9o